json-everything/json-everything/README.md

   - JSON Path
   - JMES Path
 - [Corvus.JsonSchema](https://github.com/corvus-dotnet/Corvus.JsonSchema) by [@mwadams](https://github.com/mwadams)
-  - JSON Schema with a C# code generation focus
+  - JSON Schema validation with a C# code generation focus
 - (more to come)

 If you use JSON to do something that is not covered by a library in this suite or one of the above projects, feel free to [create a feature issue](https://github.com/gregsdennis/json-everything/issues/new?assignees=&labels=feature&projects=&template=New_function.yml).

-If you have or know of another project that extends System.Text.Json to do cool things, I'd like to list it here, so please [create a general issue](https://github.com/gregsdennis/json-everything/issues/new) to let me know about it.
+If you maintain or know of another project that extends _System.Text.Json_ to do cool things, I'd like to list it here, so please [create a general issue](https://github.com/gregsdennis/json-everything/issues/new) to let me know about it.

 ## Contributors